Memory vs. Storage: Choosing a Data Storage Solution

 - Elastic nature: Public clouds allow you to scale costs up and down based on need.
 With proper governance and automation, this can lead to significant net cost savings.
 It's important to note, however, that if you're not using these elastic qualities effectively, you can end up paying significantly more (25%+) than a traditional on-premise data center or private cloud solution.

-- Cost transparency : With proper governance and automation, it's easy to attribute costs to specific business activities and to both set and measure KPIs that help drive ideal consumer behavior.
+- Cost transparency : With proper governance and automation, it's easy to attribute costs to specific business activities and to both set and measure key performance indicators (KPIs) that help drive ideal consumer behavior.

 Another few possible drawbacks for a public cloud solution include: